Carbonia Walking Tour

 Tour Details

-We'll explore Carbonia, observing the exteriors of key monuments, including the Torre Littoria, the cinema-theatre, and the Church of San Ponciano, notable for its 46-metre-tall bell tower.
+During our walk, we will take in the architecture of significant landmarks such as the Torre Littoria, the cinema-theatre, and the Church of San Ponciano, notable for its striking 46-meter bell tower.

-After an hour and a half of sightseeing, we will conclude our guided tour of Carbonia in Piazza Giacomo Matteotti.
+After an hour and a half of immersive exploration, we will conclude our guided tour of Carbonia at Piazza Giacomo Matteotti.

 Included